xizon/Uix-Slideshow/readme.txt

 2. You need to create Uix Slideshow template files in your templates directory.
 You can create the files on the WordPress admin panel.
 As a workaround you can use FTP, access the Uix Slideshow template files path (/wp-content/plugins/uix-slideshow/theme_templates/) and upload files to your theme templates directory (/wp-content/themes/{your-theme}/).

-   Please check if you have the 1 template file 'partials-uix_slideshow.php' in your templates directory.
+   Please check if you have the 1 template file 'tmpl-uix_slideshow.php' in your templates directory.
 If you can't find these files, then just copy them from the directory '/wp-content/plugins/uix-slideshow/theme_templates/' to your templates directory.

 3. Create uix slideshow item and publish slideshow then.